-Custom fields are extra fields that you can create to collect information in WordPress.
-They’re sometimes called ‘post meta’.
+Custom fields are extra fields that you use to collect and display information in WordPress.
+They’re sometimes called ‘post meta’ fields.

-Your site already has custom fields for WordPress themes and plugins.
-For example, the All in One SEO plugin uses custom fields for your meta description and meta title.
-Each time you create a new post in WordPress, All in One SEO uses those extra fields to save SEO metadata for it.
+Your site likely has some custom fields already.
+For example, the All in One SEO plugin uses custom fields for the page meta description and meta title.

 You can create your own custom fields to store extra information for any post, page, or custom post type.
-For example, as well as writing a review post, you could have another field for a rating.
+For example, if you’re writing a review, you could have another field for the rating out of ten.
+You can then modify your post template to display your rating in the same place each time you publish a review.

 Custom fields are handy if you want to: